3box/3box-js/API-SPECIFICATION.md

-# 3box-js api specification
+# 3Box JS API Specification
-The implementation of this can be found at [3box-js](https://github.com/uport-project/3box-js)
+The implementation of this can be found at ['3box-js'](https://github.com/uport-project/3box-js)

 ## API Description